 Once you have all your materials ready, follow these steps in order to safely and effectively combine two hives.

-- Repeat this process with the larger hive, consolidating it into one deep box if possible.
+- Repeat this process with the larger hive: Consolidate it into one deep box if possible.
 You should have a maximum of three deep boxes to combine; more than this and there should be no reason to combine hives.

-- Place the inner and outer covers near the entrance to the stronger hive so the bees can find their way into it.
+- Set up the hives: Place the inner and outer covers near the entrance to the stronger hive so the bees can find their way into it.

-- Move the weaker hive's box to the new hive, setting it on top of the stronger hive gently.
+- Place the box into the new hive: Move the weaker hive's box to the new hive, setting it on top of the stronger hive gently.
 Remember to smoke everyone heavily so that they are a bit calmer during this stressful transition.

-- If there are any extra frames or boxes that just have a few bees (no brood or honey) in them, place them on the blocks in front of the new hive so that the bees can walk into it.
+- Mind the extra frames: If there are any extra frames or boxes that just have a few bees (no brood or honey) in them, place them on the blocks in front of the new hive so that the bees can walk into it.